 Taking all this into account, it’s vital to have an opt-in section where users could sign up for your newsletters and give you consent to use their information.
 To meet these goals, it’s important to include 2 types of checkboxes in this section.

 The former, stating that the user is giving you consent to use their information and for what purposes, and the second – listing the information and topics the user would like to receive from you.
 This approach will also help you craft specifically tailored content that benefits the process of retaining and converting leads.

 Pro Tip: Abstain from any pop-ups begging users to sign up for your newsletters.
 Furthermore, it’s a good idea to ask users to opt-in after they’ve already engaged with your content, not when they first land on your site.
 Otherwise, you will only increase your bounce rate.

 One of the most essential aspects of your website is how it ranks with search engines.
-Especially under GDPR, this means that how you rank with search engines will now determine the amount of information you can use on your content strategy.
 This is why SEO optimization is among the most important things to do.
 Here are some essential tips on how to optimize your B2B homepage:

-- Focus on a specific subset of keywords – Choosing a single keyword to rank for, won’t do you any good.
+- Focus on a specific subset of keywords.
+Choosing a single keyword to rank for, won’t do you any good.
 While it’s entirely possible to rank high with it, this will limit the audience you’ll be able to reach.
 This is why it’s better to focus on a small, yet very specific set of keywords.
-Use Google’s Keyword Planner to choose the ones you have a higher chance of ranking among the top 10 results.

 When you determine the keywords you’re going to include in your B2B homepage, don’t focus just on the number of searches.
 Think also of how difficult it’ll be to rank higher – meaning how many links from other domains you’ll need for this.